NajadaXara/dynamic_permission_system/readme.md

 ### Groups
 There will be a system group that cannot be modified, called "SuperAdmin" which will perform as it has all platform permissions.
 Users in this group are superusers.
+Only superusers can add users to the SuperAdmin group.
 A user with sufficient permissions can create a custom group.

 A group is represented by the following fields: